 This course will provide students will an introduction to the critical principles and issues impacting the sports industry.
-Topics will include the development of the modern sports industry from the late 19tth Century to the present. promotion and external relations, communication strategies, strategic planning, emerging technologies, and revenue streams in sport, such as media rights and sponsorship cultivation and activation.
-(Fall of even numbered years) COM 219.
-Illustration (formerly Digital Illustration; 2017-2018 academic catalog) 3 credits
+Topics will include the development of the modern sports industry from the late 19th Century to the present, promotion and external relations, communication strategies, strategic planning, emerging technologies, and revenue streams in sport, such as media rights and sponsorship cultivation and activation.
+(Fall of even numbered years)

+COM 219.
+Illustration 3 credits

 An introduction to the tools and processes used to create digital illustrations and graphics for print and electronic media.
+Prerequisite: COM 126.